 This includes the use of screens by children and young people, with one recent study finding that 99.9% of a large sample of English 15-year olds use at least one kind of digital technology every day.1

-As the presence of technology in the lives of children and young people has increased so, too, has interest in how these screen-based technologies impact on their health and wellbeing, and how best to manage and moderate their use.
+As the presence of technology in the lives of children and young people has increased so, too, has an interest in how these screen-based technologies impact on their health and well-being, and how best to manage and moderate their use.